haJye/DSAI/M2DSAI/ImageSynthesis/Project/README.md

 ## Contact

-For any questions or suggestions, feel free to reach out via email at [axundzade02@gmail.com].
+For any questions or suggestions, feel free to reach out via [email at](axundzade02@gmail.com).